SavoBit/katas/install-enforcerd-on-k8s/step1.md

 Before you start make sure you have an Aporeto account.
-If you don't you can create a free account at
+If you don't, you can create a free account at
 <https://console.aporeto.com/register>.

 > You must be familiar with the basic concepts